KimHunJin/MDC-MyDailyCommit/README.md

 2. Algorithm
 3. Java Lambda Expression

-sorry 9/23 is not practice.
+sorry, 9/23 did not have to practice.